WELCOME

 Hi, I’m Abby.

-However you're pursuing money and love right now, I’m glad you’re here.
-I help ambitious people seeking to combine work and family feel more intentional and empowered - and ultimately, more fulfilled.
-How you ask?
-Through research-based methods proven to be effective, many of which can be found in the book I co-authored, Money and Love: An Intelligent Roadmap for Life's Biggest Decisions.
+I’m glad you’re here.
+I help ambitious people facing daunting decisions feel more empowered to pursue their dreams.
+How, you ask?
+Through research-based methods proven to be effective, such as those in the book I co-authored: Money and Love: An Intelligent Roadmap for Life's Biggest Decisions.

 About Abby

-Abby Davisson is an author, seasoned social innovation leader, and career development expert.
+Abby Davisson is a Fortune 200 leader-turned-entrepreneur; award-winning author and speaker; and expert on deliberate living.
 She's dedicated her career to helping others achieve their goals.

-Abby spent nearly a decade driving social impact at global retailer Gap Inc., most recently as President of the Gap Foundation and a senior leader on the Environmental, Social, & Governance (ESG) team.
-She also co-founded the company's employee resource group for parents, which has been featured as a best practice for how employers can support dual-career couples.
+Prior to launching the Money and Love Institute, Abby spent nearly a decade driving social impact at global retailer Gap Inc., where she served as president of the Gap Foundation and co-founded the company’s employee resource group for working parents.

 Her expertise in career development comes from serving as an alumni career advisor and coach at Stanford’s Graduate School of Business as well as from forging her own non-traditional career path (across the public, private, and non-profit sectors).
 Her professional experience also includes strategy roles at Net Impact, Tipping Point Community, the NYC Department of Education, and The Bridgespan Group.